 Despite this complexity, shoppers are hungry for more sustainable solutions.
 “More sustainable” – see what I did there?
 I began this piece by asking if sustainable fashion were even possible; sometimes the addition of a qualifying word can help.
 Almost everything we produce negatively impacts the planet.
 Simply reading this in print or online has a footprint.
 ‘Sustainable fashion’ is a useful umbrella term and for now it must suffice, but words do matter.
 With greenwashing on the rise, vigilance is more important than ever.

-One of the most common forms of greenwashing occurs when brands make a big fuss about at their eco-friendly capsule collections, when the vast majority of their practice is just unsustainable business
+One of the most common forms of greenwashing occurs when brands make a big fuss about at their eco-friendly capsule collections, when the vast majority of their practice is just unsustainable business as usual.

 How conscious is your collection?